leaveLi/fairygui.io/src/guide/editor/dragdrop.md

     aObject.addEventListener(DragEvent.DRAG_END, onDragEnd);

     //Egret
-    aObject.addEventListener(DragEvent.DRAG_START, this.onDragStart, this);
+    aObject.addEventListener(fairygui.DragEvent.DRAG_START, this.onDragStart, this);
-    aObject.addEventListener(DragEvent.DRAG_MOVING, this.onDragMove, this);
+    aObject.addEventListener(fairygui.DragEvent.DRAG_MOVING, this.onDragMove, this);
-    aObject.addEventListener(DragEvent.DRAG_END, this.onDragEnd, this);
+    aObject.addEventListener(fairygui.DragEvent.DRAG_END, this.onDragEnd, this);

     //Laya
-    aObject.on(laya.events.Event.DRAG_START, this, this.onDragStart);
+    aObject.on(fairygui.Events.DRAG_START, this, this.onDragStart);
-    aObject.on(laya.events.Event.DRAG_MOVE, this, this.onDragMove);
+    aObject.on(fairygui.Events.DRAG_MOVE, this, this.onDragMove);
-    aObject.on(laya.events.Event.DRAG_END, this, this.onDragEnd);
+    aObject.on(fairygui.Events.DRAG_END, this, this.onDragEnd);

     //Cocos2dx
     aObject->addEventListener(UIEventType::DragStart, CC_CALLBACK_1(AClass::onDragStart, this));